HighPoint/aws-powershell-aerolite/README.md

 Run Microsoft Powershell commands on AWS Windows EC2 instances easily.

 Aerolite retries any failed PowerShell commands and logs all issues to CloudWatch.
+It runs agent-free.

 # Requirements